Take a look of the analogy

 to everywhere in the earth.

-has attracted the second leading number of foreign direct investment every
+has attracted the largest number of foreign direct investment (FDI) every

 strongest market outside the big giants such as the USA and Europe.